erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 Also, please understand the security implications of opening up an HTTP/WS based transport before doing so!
 Hackers on the internet are actively trying to subvert Ethereum nodes with exposed APIs!

+### Run on the main Ethereum network:
+As many may have guess, you'll just need to remove the `--testet` flag to all commands I've shown you to be able to sync to the main Ethereum network!
+That's all!

+Also, you can change the `--testnet` flag to `--rinkeby` to use the Rinkeby network.
+The main differences with Ropsten are [detailed here](https://ethereum.stackexchange.com/a/30072).

 ### Next blog post?:
 I hope this guide was helpful for anyone starting.
 Please let me know if there is any mistakes.
 I'm also thinking writing about: